Bronze Age Europe: British Isles

 Also, the burial of dead (which until this period had usually been communal) became more individual.
 For example, whereas in the Neolithic a large chambered cairn or long barrow was used to house the dead, the 'Early Bronze Age' saw people buried in individual barrows (also commonly known and marked on modern British Ordnance Survey maps as Tumuli), or sometimes in cists covered with cairns.

-The greatest quantities of bronze objects found in England were discovered in East Cambridgeshire, where the most important finds were done in Isleham (more than 6500 pieces).
+The greatest quantities of bronze objects found in England were discovered in East Cambridgeshire, where the most important finds were from Isleham (more than 6500 pieces).